aberonni/generator-cordovangular/README.md

 The generator creates a sample webapp based on angular, coffeescript and sass with a few helper files that I have left for personal usage.
 You can start developing off of my template or just delete the files and start from scratch.

 When you build the app (using the instructions in the next section), grunt will automatically export icons and splashcreen in the right sizes for all of cordova's needs.

+There are a few grunt tasks that help the deployment of the app, but if you prefer you can run all of the cordova commands directly from the CORDOVA folder as you would normally.
+Bear in mind that you will always have to run `grunt build` in order to export your app to the CORDOVA folder.

 ### Serve to web browser
 `grunt serve`